PLAY

 Optimization

-Avoid cold exposure: Cold exposure is associated with increased reverse T3. (source) Exposure to cold increases the activity of the enzyme responsible for converting T4 to reverse T3. (source, source) Avoiding cold exposure decreases reverse T3 concentrations.
-Recommendation: Limit exposure to cold temperatures.
+Avoid cold exposure: Extreme cold increases the activity of the enzyme that converts T4 to reverse T3. (source, source, source)